Grocery Outlet (GO)

 Number of Stores

-Grocery Outlet operated 563 locations in the latest quarter.
-It has opened new stores at a rapid clip over the last two years, averaging 10.8% annual growth, much faster than the broader consumer retail sector.
+Grocery Outlet sported 570 locations in the latest quarter.
+Over the last two years, it has opened new stores at a rapid clip by averaging 10.9% annual growth, among the fastest in the consumer retail sector.
 This gives it a chance to scale into a mid-sized business over time.

 When a retailer opens new stores, it usually means it’s investing for growth because demand is greater than supply, especially in areas where consumers may not have a store within reasonable driving distance.